 The national recognised diplomas can be studied through an approved training provider by classroom based learning, distance learning or on an apprenticeship scheme.
 Typically, approved training providers offer an all-inclusive fee for each Diploma.
 Fees for the Level 4 Diploma around £2500 – £3500.
 This compares favourably to other degree and professional qualification routes.
 View our approved training providers here.

 It’s possible to enhance your training to qualify as a CLC Legal Conveyancing Technician.
-To qualify, 6 months work experience must be undertaken combined with completion of the Level 4 Diploma in Conveyancing Law and Practice (or equivalent if applying for exemptions which could be completed in as quick as 18 months.
+To qualify, 6 months work experience must be undertaken combined with completion of the Level 4 Diploma in Conveyancing Law and Practice which could be completed in as quick as 18 months.

 CLC Legal Technicians must have successfully achieved: